Princess Victoria Adelaide of Schleswig-Holstein

 Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg (Viktoria Adelheid Helene Luise Marie Friederike; 31 December 1885 – 3 October 1970) was Duchess of Saxe-Coburg and Gotha as the consort of Duke Charles Edward from their marriage on 11 October 1905 until his abdication on 14 November 1918.

-Victoria Adelaide's marriage to Charles Edward was arranged by German emperor, Wilhelm II.
+Victoria Adelaide's marriage to Charles Edward was arranged by German emperor Wilhelm II.
 She was chosen for her perceived political loyalty to the Imperial German government and her symbolic significance as a German wife for the British-born duke.
 She was seen as unpretentious and gained popularity among the people of the Duchy.
 After his forced abdication in 1918, Charles Edward became an enthusiastic supporter of Nazism.
 Sources differ on how enthusiastically Victoria Adelaide supported these beliefs.

 Early life

 Princess Victoria Adelaide's birthplace: Grünholz Castle, photographed in 2010.

-Princess Victoria Adelaide was born on 31 December 1885 at Castle Grünholz, Thumby, Schleswig-Holstein, Prussia as the eldest daughter of Frederick Ferdinand, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and his wife Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg.
+Victoria Adelaide was born on 31 December 1885 at Castle Grünholz, Thumby, Schleswig-Holstein, Prussia as the eldest daughter of Frederick Ferdinand, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and his wife Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg.

 Victoria Adelaide's mother was a sister of Augusta Victoria of Schleswig-Holstein, German Empress by marriage to Wilhelm II.
 Also, Victoria Adelaide's father was the eldest son of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and a nephew of Christian IX of Denmark.

 One month before the birth of Victoria Adelaide, Friedrich Ferdinand had succeeded to the headship of the House of Schleswig-Holstein-Sonderburg-Glücksburg and the title of duke upon the death of his father on 27 November 1885.

 A report in the Alcester Chronicle, a British local newspaper, published in 1909, commented that Victoria Adelaide and her sisters had been allowed by their father to learn a women's occupation in case they ever needed to support themselves.
 According to the report, Victoria Adelaide had gained a qualification from the "Berlin Royal School of Cookery".